denten-books/plain-text/3-format.md

 yet unexplored structural possibilities: shapes like the paragraph on paper, but native to new media.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you could get.
-We are presented with *thick content*, beyond the visible image, the composite of all that is contained within the three-dimensional page.
+We are presented with thick content, beyond the visible image, the composite of all that is contained within the three-dimensional page.
 In print, content can be gleaned from the surface; there is nothing but surface on a page.
 The screen is a laminate.
 Light and liquid crystal---the preferred media for contemporary